Tatis, Myers homer twice, Padres stay alive with 11-9 win - WHIZ News

 Yadier Molina, appearing in his NL-record 100th postseason game, hit an RBI single in the first and added his 100th career postseason hit in the ninth before being lifted for a pinch-runner.

-Davies allowed four runs and five hits in two innings, struck out three and walked one.

-The Cardinals scored two unearned runs in the eight, both on sacrifice flies, after Tatis committed a throwing error at shortstop.
+The Cardinals closed the gap with two unearned runs in the eight, both on sacrifice flies, after Tatis committed a throwing error at shortstop.
 Paul Goldschmidt homered in the ninth, his second this series.

+“We played a great lineup, a great team and they came at us over and over and over again and we never backed down,” Wainwright said.
+“We answered back almost every time.
+Every time we put them in a hole they came right back.”

 UP NEXT